Liz Truss’s £235m cut to Environment Agency ‘doubled sewage discharge’

 The agency works closely with water companies to ensure they are closely monitoring and reporting back on their discharge activity.

-As Environment Secretary, Ms Truss justified the cuts saying “there are ways we can make savings as a department” citing better use of technology and inter-agency working.
+As environment secretary, Ms Truss justified the cuts saying “there are ways we can make savings as a department” citing better use of technology and inter-agency working.

 Shadow environment secretary Jim McMahon said: “Under the Tories, the country is facing a crisis in our water supply.
 Our water infrastructure is at bursting point, with billions of litres of water being wasted every day and raw sewage being dumped into our waters.

-“The fact that Liz Truss was the one to cut the EA (Environment Agency) so severely, not only demonstrates her lack of foresight but also her lack of care for the detail, in recognising the need to adapt to the serious flooding that had just happened on her watch.
+“The fact that Liz Truss was the one to cut the EA [Environment Agency] so severely, not only demonstrates her lack of foresight but also her lack of care for the detail, in recognising the need to adapt to the serious flooding that had just happened on her watch.

 “Labour will address the challenges in our water supply system by strengthening regulation and ensuing that bosses of water companies are held to account legally and financially for their negligence.”

-A senior consultant for the Environment Agency told the Guardian about the cuts: “They plummeted to the point it was impossible for the Environment Agency to know what’s going on.
+A senior consultant for the Environment Agency told The Guardian about the cuts: “They plummeted to the point it was impossible for the Environment Agency to know what’s going on.

 “They had no control or monitoring capability that was meaningful.
 They ceded the control of monitoring to water companies, which ended up being able to mark their own homework.
 They take their own samples and assess whether they are being compliant.